fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 At the time of Prophet Mohammad (P.B.U.H), a group of jinn were turned into Muslims when they heard the recitation of Holy Quran.
 At that time Allah revealed the following verses of Surah Jinn on Prophet Mohammad (P.B.U.H),

-    Say, [O Muhammad], "It has been revealed to me that a group of the jinn listened and said, 'Indeed, we have heard an amazing Qur'an.
+    Say, [O Muhammad], "It has been revealed to me that a group of the jinn listened and said, 'Indeed, we have heard an amazing Quran.
 It guides to the right course, and we have believed in it.
 And we will never associate with our Lord anyone.'"
     Quran 72:1-2

 ### The Shaitan